 - Learn a new language or play a musical instrument, if you love challenging your mind.

 Whatever makes you happy, commit to doing an activity once a week for yourself outside of your relationship.
 This will fuel your connection with yourself tremendously, giving you a place of inner peace and happiness within your lifestyle.

-Traveling alone or with friends is a great way for you to step away from the daily grind and reflect on your personal journey.
-When you step outside of your bubble, you begin to see things you may have overlooked before.
+Traveling alone, or with friends, is a great way for you to step away from the daily grind and reflect on your personal journey.
+When you step outside of your bubble, you will see things you may have overlooked before.
 Whether it’s planning an international vacation, or taking a spontaneous road trip, enjoy the freedom to be you.

 Quality time with people who support your personal endeavors is extremely important.
 These people played a big role in your life before committing to your partner.
 So they still deserve some one-on-one time with you.

 Dedicate time slots with those you love and care about the most when you get into a relationship, whether weekly or monthly.
 They are the ones who are there to listen or pick you back up when you’re struggling during tough times.

 Giving time to your support system is truly valuable to your emotional health, as they will provide honest advice.
 Schedule tea time, take a fitness class together, grab a good meal, or Skype with each other.